skye-koch/colors/README.md

 The main goal of this project is to get an arbitrarily large amount of data into my AWS account so I can get some practice processing it and moving it around.

-This function automatically triggered when I upload an image file to my input bucket.
+This function is automatically triggered when I upload an image file to my input bucket.

 This lambda:
   - Gets an image from an s3 bucket